 Just before the others left for the morning, someone dropped a large journal in my lap.
 Since we're all writers, they had all been documenting the trip as they went; with everyone contributing something each day.
 I was told to read and catch up on their antics.

 I have spent the morning lying by the hostel's pool reading through stories of the group's last few days.
 It was a fun read.
 Someone had even gone to the effort of bringing shed loads of stickers and coloured pens with them to decorate the journal.
 I can only imagine that this was Jellyfishbones !

 Everyone was back in time for a spot of lunch before we headed off to a 3.5-hour wine châteaux tour from Montpellier.
 It was lovely to catch up with everyone.
 However, I must say, I spent most of the meal contemplating how much mischief I could cause and who I could cause it with

 Our wine tasting tour included: Visiting the vineyards of two magnificent châteaux wineries and sampling a variety of beautiful red, white and rosé wines with expert-led tastings.
 I think it is fair to say that I did more of the latter than the former.

-I took some photos of the vineyards and surrounding areas (see below), but then managed to talk Andy~2021 has to be better , Fivesixer , Sally and Jellyfish-HELLO ENGLAND! into staying in the bar.
+I took some photos of the vineyards and surrounding areas (see below), but then managed to talk Andy~your friend till the end , Fivesixer Spice Latte , Sally and Jellyfishbones into staying in the bar.
 We tested a LOT of wine.
 I don't know what I can say about this.
 Ordinarily, I don't even like wine.
 But oh the hilarity!
 We decided to stop drinking when Sally very nearly fell off her stool.
 Time to be sensible!

 I will say, however, it was quite nice to take a trip back in time and (try to) discover the heritage of the Languedoc region through various tastings.